 What is Employee Onboarding?
 And Why is it Important?

-In this article, we uncover what is employee onboarding, why is onboarding important for business success and how to build a new employee onboarding process.
-We’ve also included our free employee onboarding checklist to give a head start.
+In this article, we uncover what employee onboarding is, why is onboarding essential for business success and how to build a new employee onboarding process.
+We've also included our free employee onboarding checklist to give a head start.

 What is employee onboarding?